ISIAmx/CRIPTO-hive-ejercicios/README.md

 ```

 ### Hello World in Python
-If you want to run this code you have to follow the next path
+To run this code, typing the command
 ```
 $ cd Hola-Mundo
 ```
-And then, typing the next command
+And
 ```
 $ python3 hola-mundo.py
 ```

 ### Hello World in HTML and CSS
-Following this path
+From the folder
 ```
 $ cd Hola-Mundo/html-css
 ```
-And then
+And typing the command
 ```
 $ firefox index.html
 ```

 ### Hello World in HTML, CSS and JS
-Following this path
+From the folder
 ```
 $ cd Hola-Mundo/html-css-js
 ```
-And then
+Typing the command
 ```
 $ firefox index.html
 ```